johngagefaulkner/csharp-snippets/Services/LogService/readme.md

 ### Snippets // Services
 # LogService

 This folder contains two different approaches to logging.
+Currently, I'm using my custom logging implementation in a WinUI 3 Packaged Desktop App targeting `.NET 8`, `Windows 11 Build 10.0.22621.0` and the `Windows App SDK v1.5`.

 The first is my own custom logger that's intended to use your project's root namespace so that it can be universally called by simply `Log`.
 - The Logger is a static singleton instance that does not need to be manually initialized (it initializes itself.)